quantumphysicist/phd-work/helper_scripts/readme.md

 `compare_two_directories.ipynb`
 Compares two directories and prints out the files that are in `directory1` but not in `directory2` and vice versa.

+`compress_folder_to_tar_gz.py`
+Effortlessly create compressed tar.gz archives from any specified directory.
+The current working directory is the default.

 `delete_empty_subdirectories.ipynb`
 Deletes all empty subdirectories in the current working directory.